Vessel Digital Marketing

 (b) In order to accurately determine ROI (Return on Investment), Vessel may, from time to time, ask for financial and customer information from the Client.

-3.2 Maintenance.
+3.2 CORE Performance.
 Client understands, acknowledges and agrees that:

-(a) The Client will receive 5 hours per month for maintenance.
+(a) The Client will receive 5 hours per month for CORE Performance.
 If more time is needed Vessel may impose an hourly rate of $150 per hour, billed in 15-minute increments, to complete the additional work.

 (b) If an hourly rate is required, Vessel will notify the Client and provide a quote to which the Client must agree before any work can be done.